vaidehi2701/Flutter_Cheatsheet_2023/README.md

 - **8 Types of Sliders:** Explore different Slider implementations to add versatile experiance to your Flutter apps.
 - **11 Types of Buttons:** Explore different type of button implementations.
 - **6 Types of DropDown:** Explore different types of dropdowns.
+- **2 Types of Stepper:** Explore different types of steppers-basic one and one with help of external package.

 - **Extensions Galore:** I believe in making your Flutter development experience smoother, which is why i have included a set of useful extensions for String,Integer,date&time and more for your convenience.
 These extensions cover various aspects of Flutter development and have been updated to the latest version 3.10.

 - **Dynamic Font Size:** Explore the code for how to dynamically change the font size in entire Flutter Application.

+- **Custom Themeing:** Explore the code for how to dynamically apply custom multithemeing in flutter application.

 ## Installation